proxmox/ceph/ceph/doc/radosgw/pubsub-module.rst

 List Topics
 ```````````

-List all topics that user defined.
+List all topics associated with a tenant.

 ::